 Darwin says, “it’s not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”
 What better example than the polar bear.
 It has been shaped by its Arctic environment and has undergone remarkable evolutionary shifts in order to adapt to this landscape.

-We now know that the first polar bear would have been born to a brown bear.
+We now believe that the first polar bear would have been born to a brown bear, but research continues to verify.
 From a mutation in its genetics one cub was born with seemingly white fur.
 This would have helped camouflage itself in the snow and would also help this bear to be more successful hunting in this environment.
 This led to the bear growing stronger and therefore more likely to reproduce and pass on this genetic trait.

 It would have taken a very long time for this genetic trait to become dominant in order to produce more bears that had camouflaged fur and create the species of polar bear.
 During this time the bear evolved in other incredible ways to fit its new habitat and hunt its new food sources.